orzocogorzo/dynipt-server/README.md

 directly to the network.
 Then, update your `.env` file and set the _DYNIPT_FRONT_SERVER_ to `false` and start your service as always.
 Rember to switch to local exposure behavior when you were finished.

+## Bidirectional Proxy

+Suppose you have an email service on your local machine, or perhaps an xmpp server.
+In that case, you will need your outgoing communications to reach the internet through your VPS to be bound to your public IP.
+In that case, you need your VPS to work as a proxy and a reverse proxy at the same time. reverse proxy at the same time.
+If this is your case, I recommend you to use, at the same time as DynIptables, [sshuttle](https://github.com/sshuttle/sshuttle) on your local machine to easily route your packets through the VPS.
+Configure it as [systemd service](https://perfecto25.medium.com/using-sshuttle-as-a-service-bec2684a65fe) to achive more reliability on the connection.